-This Chinese chicken curry recipe is so quick to make, you won’t be dialing your takeout restaurant any time soon!
+This Chinese chicken curry recipe is so quick to make, you won’t be dialling your takeout restaurant any time soon!
+This classic takeout curry is aromatic and packed with flavourful spices.
 It’s also loads healthier and more filling!

 For more healthy and delicious Chinese recipes check out Speedy Sesame Shrimp Stir Fry.